This webpage describes steps to completing a PhD degree at UW–Madison, which include:

 Your program determines your eligibility to take the prelim examination(s).
 The program must notifies the Graduate School of a student’s admission to candidacy and requests the preliminary warrant a minimum of three weeks prior to the exam date.

-Students have five years from the date of passing their preliminary examination to take their final oral examination and submit their dissertation.
-Failure to complete their degree within this five-year period may result in their having to retake the preliminary examination and be re-admitted to candidacy.
+After passing the preliminary examination, students have 5 years to take the final examination (i.e. defend) and deposit their dissertation.
+The 5 year clock starts on the first day of instruction of the term (Fall, Spring, or Summer) immediately following the completion of the preliminary examination.
+Failure to complete their degree within this period may result in students having to retake the preliminary examination and be re-admitted to candidacy.

 Doctoral Student Experience Survey (DSES)